liferay/liferay-central-test-2/modules/sdk/gradle-plugins-node/README.markdown

 The generated `npm-shrinkwrap.json` file is automatically sorted and formatted, so it's easier to see the changes with the previous version.

+`NpmShrinkwrapTask` instances are automatically disabled if the `package.json` file does not exist.

 #### Task Properties

 Property Name | Type | Default Value | Description